Thomas Bodley: The Bodleian Library

 Some remarkable donations to the Bodleian Library marked in the register of donations were fifty pounds from Sir Walter Raleigh in 1603, on the eve of his second jailing in the Tower of London, and a copy of Francis Bacon's new book The Advancement of Learning, presented by the author himself in 1605.

 Another significant event related to Bodley was the agreement between the Bodleian Library and the Stationers' Company, in which "the Company agreed to send to the Library a copy of every book entered in their Register on condition that the books thus given might be borrowed if needed for reprinting, and that the books given to the Library by others might be examined, collated and copied by the Company."

 This made the Bodleian the first legal deposit library.
 Today it is one of six such libraries in the United Kingdom and Ireland.
-In 2003, the Copyright Act of 1911 was expanded to include information on CD-ROM and websites.
+In 2003, the Copyright Act 1911 was expanded to include information on CD-ROM and websites.
 This regulation is in place to ensure the collection and preservation of all published materials as an accurate, up-to-date historical record.